tests-always-included/wick/formulas/hostname/README.md

 Sets the hostname and domain.
 Supports templates.
 Can automatically update the hostname when network connections are made.

 * $1            - Hostname to set or template for dynamic hostnames.
 * --dynamic     - Option that enables a dynamic hostname.
+* --iface=IFACE - Use a specified adapter for retrieving the IP address.

 When `--dynamic` is used, the hostname will get updated whenever new DHCP leases are established.